Author |

 Queen Bee

-16267 Posts
+16458 Posts

 MaryJane

-Moscow Idaho
+Moscow

 USA

-Posted - Oct 30 2017 : 5:31:29 PM Show Profile
+Posted - Oct 30 2017 : 5:31:29 PM

 Teresa Roberson (carolinacateyes, #7386) has received a certificate of achievement in Make It Easy for earning a Beginner Level Emergency Preparedness Merit Badge!

+What better time to make a plan with my family on how to respond to a likely emergency!
+Hurricane Irma breezed through awhile ago in the Lowcountry of South Carolina.
+Thankfully we received only a lot of rain and some flooding, trees down because of the water and tropical storm force winds, along with some power outages.
+In this region of the eastern seaboard, hurricanes are a constant threat and one must be prepared in case of severe weather.
 My family plan: My son and his family will come to my brick house to weather the storm.
 I have several power backups to run the freezer, refrigerator, charge phones, and power lamps.
 I have a propane camp stove to cook on the back porch in a safe area.
 Flashlights and lanterns are supplied in each room of the house; drinking water for everyone is on hand.
 Rainwater is collected to flush toilets.
 Animal crates go either on the back porch or laundry room.
 Tarps are available if needed.
 The car is full of gas and cash money is on hand.
-I’ll discuss my emergency kit in the Intermediate Level.
+Ill discuss my emergency kit in the Intermediate Level.
 The same prep is utilized during ice storms that reek hazard for our area as well.

 I also have a plan for fire.
 Important documents, heirloom jewelry, and money are housed in the bank box for safekeeping.
 I have a suitcase that holds pictures, baby books, etc. that can be grabbed and thrown out of a window.
 I have several exits to choose from, and once out of the house, I go to the fire department next door to wait for my friend and our dog.
 My car keys with remote along with my glasses, cell phone remain in my purse; a flashlight, and my shoes are at my bedside ready for escape.
 The most important thing is the smoke detectors throughout my house that will alarm us to escape.

-South Carolina experienced a “thousand year” flood in 2015 with no flooding in my area of SC.
-I don’t think I have to plan for a flood at this time!
+South Carolina experienced a thousand year flood in 2015 with no flooding in my area of SC.
+I dont think I have to plan for a flood at this time!
 Nevertheless, I do have a supply of sand bags just in case.

 I do not do well with scurrying for supplies at the last minute!
 Enough said.
 Once you live through a hurricane of any category, you learn to BE PREPARED!
 I have a check list on my refrigerator at all times.

-I did my regular grocery shopping during the height of "Irma's frenzy" and realized how lucky I am to have a plan and supplies far in advance of hurricane season.”
+I did my regular grocery shopping during the height of "Irma's frenzy" and realized how lucky I am to have a plan and supplies far in advance of hurricane season.

 MaryJane, Farmgirl #1 Plowin' Thru ~ giving aprons a good wrap for 45 years and counting ~